Principled Data Augmentation for Learning to Solve Quadratic Programming Problems: Principled data augmentation for LCQPs

 \subsection{A framework for valid transformations}

-An ideal transformation should be expressive, valid, and computationally efficient. \emph{Expressivity} refers to its ability to generate a wide range of problem instances from a given one, while \emph{validity} ensures the transformed system remains a valid KKT system.
-We discuss these properties in detail.
+An ideal transformation should be expressive, valid, and computationally efficient.
+Here, \emph{expressivity} refers to its ability to generate a wide range of problem instances from a given one, while \emph{validity} ensures the transformed system remains a valid KKT system.
+We discuss these properties in detail below.

 \paragraph{Expressivity} Intuitively, a transformation $T$ is more expressive than another $T'$ if it maps an initial problem to a superset of the targets $T'$ can reach.
 We observe that the transformation in \cref{eq:principle} has maximal expressivity.
-That is, setting $\vec{M} = \bm{0}$ and $\vec{B}_{11} = \vec{Q}'$, $\vec{B}_{21} = \vec{A}'$ recovers any target instance $I' = (\vec{Q}', \vec{A}', \vec{b}, \vec{c}')$ from any source $I$, regardless of dimensions.
+For example, setting $\vec{M} = \vec{0}$, with proper $\vec{B}$ and $\vec{\beta}$ it can recover any target instance $I' = (\vec{Q}', \vec{A}', \vec{b}, \vec{c}')$ from any source $I$, regardless of dimensions.
 This flexibility relies on the bias term, without which the transformations are limited.
 For instance, a low-rank $\vec{A}$ cannot map to a higher-rank $\vec{A}'$.
 In practice, full expressivity is unnecessary, as our practical objective is not to span the entire space of QP instances, but to generate meaningful, diverse variants for data augmentation.

 \paragraph{Validity} Transformation following \cref{eq:principle}, under some conditions, can ensure that the transformed system remains a valid KKT system, which we explore below.
 We can write the matrices in block matrix form $\vec{M} \coloneq $ and $\vec{B} \coloneq $, such that dimensions for $\vec{A}$ and $\vec{Q}$ are matched.
 Using straightforward calculations, we have